BubblingXuYijie/secure-api-doc/docs/en/exception-handle.md

      *
      * @param request request information
      * @param e       SecureApiException
-     * @return Customize the return body, and the return result can also be encrypted here */
+     * @return Customize the return body, and the return result can also be encrypted here, if the url is configured to match /**, the return value will also be encrypted without comments
+     */
     @ExceptionHandler(value = SecureApiException.class)
     //@EncryptApi